-As the threat of the coronavirus continues to grow, businesses need to be prepared to embrace a flexible culture in the workplace.
+As the severity of the coronavirus crisis continues to grow, businesses need to be prepared to embrace a flexible culture in the workplace.
 At a certain point, employers must identify whether there is a risk to the health of their employees from exposure to coronavirus at their workplace.
 The safety and wellbeing of your staff should be your highest priority.
 Take every measure available to identify the level of risk and prevent the spread of COVID-19.

 Identifying the level of risk can include: